 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L4 Certificate - Electrical & Electronic Engineer & Tech.
-‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
-Other indicators refer only to graduates living in New Zealand.
+*Three years after completion of L4 Certificate - Electrical & Electronic Engineer & Tech.

-Most graduates with a level 4 diploma in electrical and electronic engineering and tech are in employment two years after graduating.
+Most graduates with a level 4 diploma in electrical and electronic engineering and tech are in employment three years after graduating.
 Almost no one is on benefits.
 Some are in further study, few are overseas.
-The median salary was $34,400 at that point.
+The median salary was $64,000 at that point.

 Electricians are on Immigration New Zealand's Long Term Skill Shortage List for all regions.
 Electric Line Mechanics are on the Long Term Skill Shortage List for all regions, and the Construction and Infrastructure Skills Shortage List for Canterbury.
 If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for electricians has increased steadily since 2010, and in April 2016, there were two and a half times as many advertisements as in April 2008.
+The number of online job vacancies for electricians has increased steadily since 2010, and in December 2017, there were more than two times as many advertisements as in December 2008.

 Jobs advertised chart